toddfoster/sharedprayers/README.md

 ### URGENT
 - Warning on build
+- Updated theme changed text rendering: polish my fit with it (css, ¿config linebreaks?)
 - The top-level menu disappeared with the updated theme!
 How to get it back?
+- Combine offices/mp/first and office/mp/second
 - Update Palm Sunday to take account of liturgical year
-- Update to work with current version of hugo
 - Establish good generic liturgies
-- Combine offices/mp/first and office/mp/second

 ### IDEAS
 - provide aliases to bcp/xxx to include by page number